Yaminipodugu/2021_CITIZENS_ENGAGE/README.md

 Create the frontend app with the command: create-react-app [projectFrontendName] Navigate to ‘ui’ folder of the project.
 Run the command: npm install.
 This will install all the necessary packages for the frontend of the project.
-Run the command:npm install --save axios react-chartjs-2 react-countup classnames @material-ui/core
+Run the command:npm install --save axios react-chartjs-2 react-countup classnames @material-ui/core for covid updates module.
-Run the command:npm install rating
+Run the command:npm install rating for grievance.
 Run the command: npm start to start the project.
 This will open the project on port 3000.
 Open the browser and type the URL: http://localhost:3000/Home